 With no direct waste and lower greenhouse gases, hydro has a low impact on the environment.
 But, special care must be made for wildlife habitats and aquatic ecosystems.

-20 per cent of our total generating capacity in Saskatchewan comes from hydro.
+Around 20% of our total power capacity in Saskatchewan comes from hydro.